EmilyGarredQCA/1701QCA-Assessment2/index.md

 ![Image](MagicMushrooms.JPG)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because it uses LEDs to make fake mushrooms glow.
+I like the way he created the realistic looking mushrooms and hope to use a similar process to make the mushrooms for my project however mine will be controlled by the input of the motion detector.

 ### Related project 3 ###